AntonioNoack/RemsEngine/README.md

 Files have been abstracted into a class called FileReference, for storage files, web files, files inside zips, in-memory-files, pseudo-files, ..., so you can handle and reference them all the same way.

+Blender files are only partially supported:
+Blender supports incredibly complex shaders, animations, physics, fluid sims and much more, and Rem's Engine only supports the very basics.
+Blender 5.0 don't work yet unless there is only a single mesh.

 ### Graphics

 Instead of relying on pre-defined text files that are compiled shaders, Rem's Engine goes the route of runtime-compilation.